Franck-Hertz Experiment

 You’re finishing up the Franck-Hertz experiment, almost done with this hectic lab.
 By now you’ve got a comfortable grip on your apparatus and you’ve seen the troughs and peaks at roughly \(5 {\rm eV}\) intervals–congrats on doing some cool science!
 Now that the experimental aspects are over, you move to your analysis.
 Earlier you observed “roughly” \(5 {\rm eV}\), but can you do better?
 You want to find the exact location (value of \(V_a\)) of the troughs (or peaks) to see the difference clearly.
 As a first order approximation, you might look for the smallest (biggest) current or amplitude from Logger Pro within a certain range and identify that as the trough (peak).

 In these cases when you’ve got missing data points, you need to perform a fit.
 A fit extrapolates the data you measured using a particular model (linear, exponential etc) and outputs the parameters used in the model.
 In your case, the parameters you’re looking for are the location (\(V_a\)) of the trough (peak) and a characteristic width.
-The question is what fit do you use?
+Although the fit takes care of one data set, you need to simultaneously account for error in your current measurement to address the different possible data sets you might get over different trials.

 Note: As part of the analysis, you need to perform a fit and a \(\chi^2\) test for your fits.
 Refer lecture notes for the details on how to do both.
-In addition, feel free to check out my notes on fitting Least-squares and fitting curves through points and \(\chi^2\) What the heck is \(\chi^2\) anyway? if you want a more intuitive perspective.
+If you seek intuition on this whole fitting business, feel free to check out some stuff I wrote on Least-squares and fitting curves through points and What the heck is \(\chi^2\) anyway?.

 What's happening?